 Sandy MacKay is one of the busiest jazz drummers in the London area and he is coordinator of the Jazz for the People series presented at the Wolf Performance Hall in the London Central Library.
 Sandy can be seen playing for a variety of local groups and he has performed at several gigs for the London Jazz Society.
 He is the father of noted up-and-coming drummer Ian MacKay who is gaining a great reputation as a talented jazz musician.
 Sandy is one of the hosts of the "Jazz Junction Show" and often plays tracks featuring remarkable drumming.

 With great sadness we announce the recent loss of four of our previous radio hosts.
-The London Jazz Society extends our deepest sympathies to the families and friends of Barney Booth, Lois Higgins, Bill Fenlon, and Jack Young.
-We will miss them greatly and we pray that they are in heaven.
+The London Jazz Society extends our deepest sympathies to the families and friends of Barney Booth, Lois Higgins, Bill Fenlon, Jack Young, and Al Burton.
+We will miss them greatly and we are grateful for their contributions to the London Jazz Society.
+Thanks also to Ron Clalk, Elizabeth Mokan, and Doug Proudfoot who have hosted Jazz Junction in the past.

-On Sunday evenings between 8 and 10 P.M. you can enjoy "Jazz for a Sunday Night" on 94.9 CHRW FM Radio Western.
+On Sunday evenings between 8 and 10 P.M. you can enjoy "Jazz for a Sunday Night" hosted by Barrie Woodie on 94.9 CHRW FM Radio Western.

-On Tuesday afternoons between 12 and 1 :30 P.M. you can enjoy "Lois' Jazz Lane" hosted by Jazz Society Member Lois Higgins on 94.9 CHRW FM Radio.
+On Thursday mornings between 2 and 6:00 A.M. you can enjoy "Pleasure Tantrum" hosted by Randy J. Fisher on 94.9 CHRW FM Radio.

 Jazz FM (91.0) can be heard on cable in London at 90.3 FM.
 This is a 24 hour jazz station based in Toronto that plays an excellent assortment of main stream jazz and is highly recommended.